-Mining Sales & Use Tax: The third component of the WEHI is sales and use tax collections related to the mining sector (including oil and gas extraction).
-Because sales and use tax collections received by the state for a given month represent transactions that took place 4 to 6 weeks prior, the data is lagged one month in the WEHI model.
+Mining Sales & Use Tax: The third component of the WEHI is the sales and use tax collected from the mining sector (including oil and gas extraction).
+Because sales and use tax collections the state receives for a given month represent transactions that took place 4 to 6 weeks prior, the data is lagged one month in the WEHI model.
 This statistic is available monthly from the State of Wyoming's Department of Revenue.
 The data is adjusted for inflation using the Consumer Price Index for All Urban Consumers from the U.S. Bureau of Labor Statistics.
 The data is also seasonally adjusted.